Zilleplus/zilleplus.github.io/projects/computervision.md

 ## The problem
 A bunch of x-ray pictures where given(Figure1 right).
-Some of these pictures have landmarks that show the borders of the 4 frontal teeth.(see Figure1 left) The question was, how do i determine the borders of the 4 frontal teeth when the landmarks are not given.
+Some of these pictures have landmarks that show the borders of the 4 frontal teeth.(see Figure1 left) The question was, how do I determine the borders of the 4 frontal teeth when the landmarks are not given.
 <center>
     <div>
         <a href="url"><img src="./img/computerVisionLandmarks.png" align="center" height="200" width="300" ></a>